tography/tography.github.io/README.md

 ## To do

+- [ ] Edit the social share image (the top img: and image: option) as a context pic
 - [ ] Copy AMP scripts into /assets/js folder and merge that all (create 2/3 file in base of the dffrent headers of the pages layout to support AMPyoutube and AMPinstagram)
 - [ ]
 - [ ] Start work in the blog posts part to integrate a well layout